jackokring/KRTPluginADemo/docs/index.md

 **RD** hot audio-logical zones and the gradient deviation rate is controlled.
 This reduces higher harmonics.
 The post amplification may reamplify the fundementals, but the harmonic production of higher frequencies is less.

+### Something Esoteric or a Little Strange
+I'm in the thought zone.
+I wonder what might come up.
+For module 17 something a little weird would be nice.
+Not too weird, and I'm not sure if it would be control or sound as the focus.

 Extras **vTBC (NFA - No Fixed Arrival)**
 ---